 And to the north-east is the outskirts of Canberra.

-It’s back the same way, after my fairly brief stop at the top.
+It’s back the same way from the Mount Tennent summit, after my fairly brief stop at the top.
 On the way back, just before reaching the Namadgi Visitor Centre, I have a quick look at Gudgenby-in-a-box.
 It’s an 1845 slab hut originally sited in nearby Gudgenby, that was dismantled and stored in a container – hence the name.
 Rebuilt within an interpretive shelter, there’s audio and visuals that describe the the living conditions and stories of early settlers.
 It’s well done and worth a visit.

 It’s slightly quicker down than up, and I’m back at the car in just over 3.5 hours.
 I’ve enjoyed the walk – the only downside after some very pleasant walking along a bush track through alpine forest is the last 2km that’s on a firetrail.
 But the views make up for it!